 You have two options.
-The first is to use the standard mileage deduction which is $0.575 per mile as of 2020.
+The first is to use the standard mileage deduction which is $0.56 per mile in 2021.
 The second is to calculate your actual expenses.
 For example, if you paid $5,000 in expenses and used your car for business 12% of the time, you could take a $600 deduction.
 If you use the actual expense method for a vehicle you cannot later change to basing the deduction on the mileage.

 You must keep a mileage log, documenting the date, the odometer reading (or mileage), the destination, and the business purpose of the mileage.